The Live-In Kitchen

 Jump to Recipe

-I thought this would be a lovely cocktail for New Year’s Eve because the holiday always brings up images of silver and gold.
-Everyone is celebrating, throwing around glitter and confetti, and you deserve a golden drink in your hand after a hard year.
+This Gold Rush Cocktail felt especially perfect for New Year's Eve.
+Everyone is celebrating, throwing around glitter and confetti, and you deserve a golden drink in your hand after a long year.

 • Bourbon